 Have a quick debrief when everyone gets back by asking each team member to share one thing they learned about their walking partner.

-This can be a great way to perk up after a lunch break and give everyone a chance to get some fresh air.
+An obstacle course can be a great way to perk up after a lunch break and give everyone a chance to get some fresh air.
 Set up an obstacle course for your team to traverse.
-You can use jump ropes as balance beams, milk crates to step or jump over, hula hoops as stepping stones, etc. Don’t worry, the obstacle course itself doesn’t need to be too elaborate or challenging.
+You can use jump ropes as balance beams, milk crates to step or jump over, or hula hoops as stepping stones.
+Don’t worry; the obstacle course doesn’t need to be too elaborate or challenging.

-We all know that in-service days can be precious and rare, and you probably want to commit to team-building more than just once or twice a year.
-Here are some ideas for how to create a culture of team-building every day.
+We all know that in-service days can be precious and rare, and you probably want to commit to team building more than just once or twice a year.
+Here are some ideas for how to create a culture of team building every day.

 Create a system in which teammates can give each other recognition for their hard work.
-This could be virtual or hand-written.
-If you have a weekly email you send out to your staff, consider including the high-fives there.
-You can request your staff submit their high-fives to you over email (or using a free Google form if you want them to be anonymous).
+This could be virtual or handwritten.
+If you have a weekly email you send out to your staff, consider including the high fives there.
+You can request your staff submit their high fives to you over email (or using a free Google form if you want them to be anonymous).